WVAU: The Constitution

 WVAU’s Philosophy

-This section will explain some of the overall philosophy that guides WVAU in an attempt to give you an understanding of the station.
+This section will explain some of the overall philosophy that guides WVAU to give you an understanding of the station.

 What is WVAU?

-In our earliest Constitution/Manual GM Lara Hogan defined WVAU as a 24-hour non-commercial music-based college radio station primarily serving the American University campus and student body.
-Funding for the station is derived wholly from student fees, as well as addition advertising revenue.
+WVAU is the #1 student-run, online-only, music-based college radio station in the country, primarily serving the American University campus and student body.
+Funding for the station is derived wholly from student activity fees, which is shared among the Student Media organizations.
 WVAU continues the more than 60-year-old tradition of student radio at American University.

 “Serving American University”

 All WVAU DJs and staff members must be currently affiliated with American University in some way.
 This includes but is not limited to students, graduate students, faculty members, and staff.
-Alumni, unfortunately, cannot have shows/work at the station.
+Alumni, unfortunately, cannot have shows or work at the station.

 “Music-Based”